 Tragically, once the result had been announced, pro-Indonesian militias, sometimes with the support of elements of the Indonesian security forces, launched a campaign of violence, looting and arson throughout the entire territory.
 Many East Timorese were killed, and as many as 500,000 were displaced from their homes, about half leaving the territory, in some cases under threat of violence.

 Eventually, as the violence remained uncontrolled, Indonesia agreed to the deployment of a multinational peacekeeping force.
-Australia, which had contributed police to UNAMET, organized and led the International Force for East Timor (Interfet), a non-UN force operating in accordance with UN resolutions.
+Australia, which had contributed police and military liaison officers to UNAMET, organized and led the International Force East Timor (Interfet), a non-UN force operating in accordance with UN resolutions.
 Interfet, with the role of restoring peace and security, protecting and supporting UNAMET, and facilitating humanitarian assistance operations, began arriving on 12 September 1999.
 Australia contributed over 5,500 personnel and the force commander, Major General Peter Cosgrove.